vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 ---

 #### Handing in {#submit}
 Please call a TA over to get checked off before leaving your lab section (regardless of how far you got).
-This Lab differs from the others as it is **due at the end of this session!**
+This Lab differs from the others as it is **individual and due at the end of this session!**

 > You **cannot** get checked off for more credit at TA hours for this lab.
 What you get by the end of the session is what you get for the **problem-solving** topic.
+Also, this is an **individual** lab (no groups).

 ---